Business Financing 101: First Steps to Starting Your Own Business

 5. Open a Business Bank Account

 For your business to thrive, you'll want to stay on top of your day-to-day startup finances.
-By having a bank account for your business, you'll establish business credit, usually gain access to a line of credit should you need it, and your customers will be able to make payments directly to your business (rather than to you).
+By having a bank account for your business, you will establish a relationship with a bank, usually gain access to a line of credit should you need it, and your customers will be able to make payments directly to your business (rather than to you).

 When looking for a business bank account, check to see what the minimum balance requirements are and if there are any associated fees.